-If we’re all going to be stuck in our homes watching TV for the foreseeable future, then we should at least have the best viewing experience possible.
+Something that we've learned from being stuck in our homes watching TV for so long is that, if we can't go out as much as we want to, we should at least have the best viewing experience possible.

 For most of us the dream would be to get the largest screen possible to enjoy our next Netflix binge, but a 40 inch TV can be the perfect combination of function and appearance - not overwhelming your space but still capable of offering a theatre -worthy experience.
 Usually measuring in at between 40-43in, it’s a solid option if you want to upgrade.

 The other features you need to consider will depend on your priorities.
 Image quality needs to be measured by colour intensity, the depths of blacks and whether your set has 4K resolution, among other things.

 Then there’s design, with Samsung recently winning our vote with The Frame Art Print that literally fades into the rest of your décor.
 Scroll down to see what we thought.

 And if you’re not totally sure about which size to go for, then check out our ranking of the best TVs for a guide on the best screen, size and features.

 The best 40 inch TVs 2021

 This smaller LG unit doesn’t compromise on picture display and quality, with the 4K UHD reproducing even sharper picture quality.
 This makes the LG TV perfect for movie nights with your family or even by yourself, and the Filmmaker Mode, Auto Genre Selection, Dolby Vision IQ, upgraded video processor and HDMI 2.1 help create the ultimate at-home viewing experience.

 We also love the magic remote that comes with this set, for gesture controls and how well it fits into the modern smart home.
 In-built Google Assistant and Amazon Alexa makes it so you can simply ask your remote to do things without having to attach an Echo or Home hub.